 Steady Progress for Ultimately Ending the Epidemic

 Currently, a family of medications called antiretrovirals suppresses the viral load of people living with HIV/AIDS.
-Over time, their once-lifelong infection becomes undetectable, and therefore, untransmittable.
+Over time, the virus becomes undetectable by standard lab tests, and studies show that when the virus reaches this level of suppression, it’s no longer transmittable.
 Additionally, certain people at risk for infection can take a pre-exposure prophylactic (PrEP) medication to protect themselves from acquiring the disease.
 When these two medications work in tandem, the spread of the virus can be stopped.

-“You get the right people on PrEP, make sure people who are positive are suppressed and we could legitimately end the epidemic just through those means — where HIV is no longer a problem,” said Ribble.
+“You get the right people on PrEP, make sure people who are positive are undetectable and we could legitimately end the epidemic just through those means,” said Ribble.

 With a workforce putting the best HIV prevention and treatment standards into practice, more people will have access to these medications.
 By fulfilling its mandate of high-quality training and continuous learning, SE AETC is making sure this happens.